 Wrap yourself in delicate softness with this surprisingly simple lace crochet triangle scarf pattern.
 A combination of basic puff stitches and double crochets make for a romantic stitch pattern that is quite easy to memorize after a few rows.
-Get the free pattern below or purchase the ad-free, printable PDF for $2.75 here.
+Get the free pattern below or purchase the ad-free, printable PDF here.

 This free lace crochet triangle scarf pattern is part of an ongoing collaboration with my friends at Lion Brand Yarn.
 This post may contain affiliate links.